 Female athlete triad is a mix of:

-- Change in periods—may be irregular or stop fully
+- Changes in menstruation (periods)—may be irregular or fully stopped

-- Loss of bone mass and mass— osteoporosis may or may be there
+- Loss of bone and body mass—with or without osteoporosis

 |Copyright © Nucleus Medical Media, Inc.|

-- Decreasing amount of food eaten while raising physical activities
+- Decreasing the amount of food eaten while raising activity level

-- Unintentionally not eating enough proper foods to support high levels of physical activity
+- Not eating enough of the right foods to support high levels of activity

-- Exercising beyond the level needed for your sport
+- Exercising beyond the level needed for a sport

 - Being in sports that focus on being thin or low body weight, such as gymnastics, ballet, figure skating, and distance running